RavensbourneWebMedia/Digital_Advertising/sessions/07/README.md

 Tweak *all* your work in this unit so that you can **present** it next week during the *summative assessment*.

-Check the [deliverables for the unit](https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/master/projects/union-hack) and make sure that you have everything prepaired for hand in on Sunday 19th March.
+Check the [deliverables for the unit](https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/master/projects/union-hack) and make sure that you have everything prepaired for hand in next Monday.

 ### Blog

-Make a New Weekly Planner documenting the work that you need to do this week.
+Make a Weekly Planner documenting the work that you need to do this week.

 Use your blog post to reflect on the process of completeing the work that you have on your planner.